-In 2005, Darren and Mary used their savings to buy a flat in a housing development in Málaga, like many Britons looking for a chance of having a second home in Spain, they signed a deposit contract with a real estate promoter and deposited several amounts into a special bank account indicated for this purpose through different instalments.
+In 2005, Darren and Mary used their savings to buy a flat in a housing development in Málaga, like many Britons looking for a chance of having a second home in Spain, they signed a deposit contract with a real estate promoter and deposited several amounts into a special bank account indicated for this purpose through different installments.

-After two years and after making several payments instalments, the promoter became insolvent and therefore became bankrupt.
+After two years and after making several payments in installments, the promoter became insolvent and therefore became bankrupt.
 Darren and Mary are aware that they will not be able to recover their money from the promoter, therefore, they seek legal advice to see if they could recover their deposit by other means.

 To claim against the bank entity that guaranteed these deposits, Darren and Mary will have to provide the following: